ts4z/barge-rulebook/src/preface.md

 This version of the rulebook is provided in both a web page and a LaTeX-based PDF book which is better for printing.

 The web version represents the full book.
-Currently, it is continually updated at [https://www.barge.org/rulebook/](https://www.barge.org/rulebook/) when there are changes.
-At that site, you can print the web version of the book.
+It is continually updated at [https://www.barge.org/rulebook/](https://www.barge.org/rulebook/) when there are changes.

-This prints as a web page and will lack a table of contents.
+We also have a PDF version, intended for printing and use at the table.

-For printing, the PDF version is recommended.
-This version is available at [https://www.barge.org/rulebook.pdf](https://www.barge.org/rulebook.pdf).
+This is available at [https://www.barge.org/rulebook.pdf](https://www.barge.org/rulebook.pdf).
-This comes with a nice table of contents and page numbers.
-This version includes hyperlinks when viewed electronically, but it is not as easy to navigate as a web page or on a mobile device.
+This has a proper table of contents and page numbers.
+It also includes hyperlinks when viewed electronically, but it is not as easy to navigate as the web version, and is hard to use on a phone or tablet.
 (This version may also be slightly out of date compared to the web version, as updating it requires an extra trivial step, easily forgotten.)